-- Communicate proficiently in formal discussions at the workplace. - Describe experiences and events, and briefly give reasons and explanations for opinions and plans. - · Interact with a degree of fluency and spontaneity that results in efficacious communication - Convey agreement and disagreement in a polite but firm manner - Communicate with coherence and imagination in both written and spoken formats problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.
+- Communicate proficiently in formal discussions at the workplace. - Describe experiences and events, and briefly give reasons and explanations for opinions and plans. - Interact with a degree of fluency and spontaneity that results in efficacious communication - Convey agreement and disagreement in a polite but firm manner - Communicate with coherence and imagination in both written and spoken formats h.
+Apply ethical principles and commit to professional ethics and responsibilities and norms of the engineering practice.

-PO9: Individual and Team Work: Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings Problem Analysis: identify, formulate, review research literature, and analyze complex engineering
+i.
+Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.